How to buy international shares in Australia (in 2025)

 Of course, US stocks are only one (admittedly pretty big) piece of the international pie.

-Australian markets account for only 2% of global trade and if you exclusively focus on buying Australian shares, you're potentially over-exposing yourself to Australia's economic fortunes.
+Australia's stock market accounts for less than 2% of global trade and if you exclusively focus on buying Australian shares, you're potentially over-exposing yourself to Australia's economic fortunes.

 Despite the massive opportunities overseas, there is still a myth that investing overseas from Australia is more time-consuming and expensive.

-In fact, it is the complete opposite, with the cheapest brokerage and smaller minimums often being on foreign brokers.
+In fact, it is the complete opposite, with the cheapest brokerage and smaller minimums often offered by global trading platforms.

 Samy Sriram's headshot